 - Preheat the oven to 325F.

-- In a large bowl, combine lime juice, zest, egg yolks and milk and whisk well.
+- In a large bowl, combine lime juice, zest, egg yolks and milk and whisk well (or use an electric mixer).
 The mixture will thicken as the citrus reacts with the milk.

 - Pour into a baked pie crust and bake for 15-17 minutes, or until the center is set but still jiggly (think thick Jell-o).

-- Allow to cool on a rack for 1-2 hours, then store covered in the refrigerator.
+- Allow to cool on a rack for 1-2 hours, to room temperature, then store covered in the refrigerator.